 As with Quantic Dream’s other titles, Detroit is all about player choice, with your actions having long-term consequences that can massively influence the final ending — but these never feel cryptic or confusing.
 Instead, they’re natural progressions of your decisions, and they make the game nearly infinitely replayable.

 Journey (also on PlayStation 3, iOS, and PC)

 A gorgeous, atmospheric, and surreal exploration experience unlike anything else available, Journey is a game best played with as little knowledge as possible going in.
 As you explore its sand-covered world and push forward toward your goal, you’ll eventually realize you are joined by other players.
 Though you can’t speak to each other in the traditional sense, you both connect nonetheless.

 Journey is one of the most beautiful games ever made, with a gorgeous soundtrack and a bright art style that looks like it was ripped from a picture book.
-If you purchase the PlayStation 3 version, you’ll gain access to the PlayStation 4 version at no extra charge, and the game was previously available as a PlayStation Plus freebie.
+If you purchase the PS3 version, you’ll gain access to the PS4 version at no extra charge, and the game was previously available as a PlayStation Plus freebie.

 Read our full Journey review

 Few games let you play as a ballerina – we guess mustachioed plumbers are more relatable – and even fewer manage to do so in a game as gorgeous as Bound.
 Taking place inside the mind of a dancer, you travel throughout her childhood as you traverse the gorgeous and surreal environments crafted by Plastic.

 3D platformers are hard to do right, with many developers making the same mistakes now that they did in the ‘90s, but Bound’s focus on the grace and beauty of motion as well as changing environments keep it from feeling stale.